-SpaceX and Other Advanced Technologies Require Multi Board PCB Innovations
+SpaceX and Other Advanced Technologies Require Multi Board PCB and CAD Software Innovations

 When I was in middle school I used to love to build and fly model rockets.
 We had a rocket club at school and except for the number of rockets that I littered the trees with, it was a lot of fun.
 One thing was certain though, although the rockets we launched went up, no one knew exactly where they might come down.
 Suspended by their parachutes (assuming that those chutes actually deployed as intended), they might land anywhere.

 Recently I watched as the two side boosters of the Falcon Heavy from SpaceX executed perfect simultaneous landings under their own power.
 These boosters were not dangling under parachutes with the hope of hitting near to their landing zones, they used their remaining fuel to soft-land exactly where they were programmed to.
 The lesson that I learned as a middle schooler, that rockets go up but who knows where they’ll come down, had been redefined.

 For years I’ve been designing printed circuit boards, and I’ve always designed them one board at a time.
 It was the only way to do it, as multi-board system level design was beyond what our CAD systems could do.
 Today though, that fact has also been redefined.

 As technology evolves, our design methodology needs to change along with it so that we are ready for it.
 We now have the ability to design multiple boards within a project to give us system-level design.
 This will give you significant advantages over single board design.
 System-level design like this is going to be essential as we design the latest advancements in technology exemplified by the Falcon Heavy and other aerospace applications.